ceford/cefjdemos-data-jdm-help-en/articles/guided-tours/guided-tours-edit-tour.md

 #### Left Panel

-- **Relative URL**.
-The mandatory relative path from where the tour starts.
+- **Relative URL** The mandatory relative path from where the tour starts.
-   For instance, to start a tour from the tour's page, enter *administrator/index.php?option=com_guidedtours&view=tours*.
+   For instance, to start a tour from the tour's page, enter `administrator/index.php?option=com_guidedtours&view=tours`.
-- **Description**.
-This is where you enter the description of the tour.
+- **Description** This is where you enter the description of the tour.
    The tour description can be a language key.
 When this is the case, a secondary field presents the translated description of that key for the user's locale.

 #### Right Panel

-- **Component Selector**.
-The tour will be visible in priority in pages of the selected extensions.
-Use 'All' to show the tour in all pages.
-When set to 'All', the tour is placed last in the list of contextual tours in the module dropdown.
+- **Component Selector** The tour will be visible in priority in pages of the selected extensions.
+Use *All* to show the tour in all pages.
+When set to *All*, the tour is placed last in the list of contextual tours in the module dropdown.
 This is a mandatory field.
-- **Auto Start.** Allows the tour to start automatically when a user reaches the context in which the tour should be displayed.
+- **Auto Start** Allows the tour to start automatically when a user reaches the context in which the tour should be displayed.

 ## Tips

 - There are 2 methods to insert an image into the tour's description using the TinyMCE editor.
   1. The **CMS Content** dropdown list provides access to the **Media** screen that lets you browse image files and upload images.
-  2. The 'Insert' dropdown list is a simple form for which you need to know the image url.
+  2. The *Insert* dropdown list is a simple form for which you need to know the image url.
 It is used for external images.
 - There are 2 ways tours can be created for multilingual environments:
   1. Create one tour for each supported language.
   2. Create one tour only for all languages and use language keys for title